Apple Pay Not Working on iPhone? Here’s How to Fix It

 Enabling Contactless & Payments toggle in Face ID and Passcode settings

-If Face ID or Touch ID has been failing recently, turn it off, restart your iPhone, and then set it up again.
-This refreshes biometric data and often fixes authentication-related Apple Pay issues.
+If Face ID or Touch ID has been unreliable, turn it off, restart your iPhone, and set it up again.

-If Apple Pay opens normally but payments keep getting declined, the issue is very often related to the card itself rather than your iPhone.
-Banks apply extra security rules to Apple Pay transactions, and even small issues can cause payments to fail.
+If Apple Pay opens but transactions keep getting declined, the issue is often related to the card.

 1. Double-click the side button of your iPhone and authenticate your Face ID to open the Wallet interface.